About Author

 Can you share a memorable moment or piece of feedback from a reader that has particularly resonated with you?

 I don’t really have a cut-and-dry example, but a number of the reviews for the first Hourglass book on Goodreads certainly seemed to get where I was coming from, appreciating the blend of urban fantasy with militaristic overtones, comic-book influences, and even more of an epic, dark fantasy vibe with some of the story’s world-building.
-Actually, I suppose the review that compared it to 90’s Brit sitcom Spaced-era Simon Pegg and Nick Frost joining Mike Mignola’s B.P.R.D. comic book made me happy.
+Actually, I suppose the review that described it as Spaced-era Simon Pegg and Nick Frost (Spaced was Edgar Wright's 90's Brit sitcom) joining Mike Mignola’s B.P.R.D. comic book made me happy.
+As a big fan of Spaced and Hellboy/B.P.R.D., that was nice.

 Are you satisfied with the AllAuthor experience thus far?
 Is there anything about the site you particularly like or dislike?